robbyt/go-finiteState/README.md

     // Create a new logger
     logger := slog.Default()

-    // Create a new FSM
-    machine, err := fsm.New(logger, StateIdle, allowedTransitions)
+    // Create a new FSM, with the initial state and allowed transitions from built-in states machine, err := fsm.New(logger, fsm.StatusNew, fsm.TypicalTransitions)
     if err != nil {
         logger.Error("Failed to create FSM", "error", err)
         return